wp-plugins/better-menu-widget/readme.txt

 == Frequently Asked Questions ==

-= How do I style a Better Menu Widget? =You can style a Better Menu Widget by adding the default menu class `sub-menu` to your theme's style sheet.
+= How do I style a Better Menu Widget? =

+You can style a Better Menu Widget by adding the default menu class `sub-menu` to your theme's style sheet.
 If you've changed the menu class in the widget options, then you would use the new class name you created.

 == Screenshots ==

 1. Default widget settings
 2. Example widget settings
-3. Front-end view of Better Menu Widget
+3. Front-end view of Better Custom Menu widget

 == Changelog ==

+= 1.1 =

+**Important Change!
+Read before you update.**

+The widget class was changed from "menu-widget" to "better-menu-widget" to avoid class name conflicts.
+This will cause any widgets you have to disappear so you'll need to add them again.
+You may also need to update your style sheets.

-= 1.0=
+= 1.0 =

 Initial public release.